Mark Roberts (streaker)

-Roberts has done this, as of 2018, 565 times in 23 countries, targeting such events as those held at Hamilton Park Racecourse, a Mr. Universe contest, a Miss World contest, multiple Olympic Games, tennis matches, the Running of the Bulls, the synchronized swimming world championship, and his specialty, association football matches.
+Roberts has done this, as of 2024, 583 times in 23 countries, targeting such events as those held at Hamilton Park Racecourse, a Mr. Universe contest, a Miss World contest, multiple Olympic Games, tennis matches, the Running of the Bulls, the synchronized swimming world championship, and his specialty, association football matches.
 According to Roberts, he was mandated to surrender his passport whenever an English football team played abroad following a 2001 conviction for streaking (including FA Cup Final 2001).
 It is unclear how long this mandate was in place.

 One famous streak was on a live 1995 broadcast of This Morning, where he swam onto Fred Talbot's floating weather map and proceeded to emulate Talbot's trademark leap from Scotland to Ireland.

 A 2002 advertisement created by the Spanish ad agency Dimension for Spanish football club Athletic Bilbao featured Mark Roberts streaking fully clothed during a nude football game.
 It won a bronze award at the 2003 Cannes Film Festival.

-In January 2003, Roberts flew to San Diego, California, where he planned to streak at the Super Bowl XXXVII.
-He was unable to get tickets to the game, but succeeded the next year for Super Bowl XXXVIII in Houston, Texas.
+In January 2003, Roberts flew to San Diego, California, where he planned to streak at Super Bowl XXXVII.
+He was unable to get tickets to the game, but succeeded the next year at Super Bowl XXXVIII in Houston, Texas.
 Just before the start of the second half, he ran onto the field disguised as a referee, stripped, and performed a dance wearing only a thong.
 He was taken into custody after being tackled by members of the Carolina Panthers and New England Patriots.
-He was given a $1,000 fine for trespassing.
+He was issued a $1,000 fine for trespassing.